How to get started with a ‘change of governance’ petition

 We launched a Facebook page, and a Facebook group, centred on Sheffield People’s Petition campaign.
 These generated lots of comment, conversation and questions, the latter requiring some detailed explanations and answers.
 We had a bit of ‘trolling’.
 We had a small group of It’s Our City! tweeters.
 We sought to link with other locally based online communities eg locally based community forums such as Crookes Community Forum, and particular groups such as SEN parent groups, tree campaign and heritage campaign groups, where we tried to post regularly with petition reminders.

 We got some local media coverage on radio and in print.
 Our local media outlets were not always good at printing entirely accurate or up-to-date information, nor about always contacting us for comment.
+They were obviously more interested in shock/conflict/scandalous news related to our campaign, rather than actually educating the public about the real reasons for our campaign our the real democratic choice voters had at the referendum.
 However, direct coverage about the petition and its objectives was generally positive.

 …Prepare to commit, this is hard work….

 As indicated, we started Sheffield People’s Petition as essentially little more than a handful of core people.
 This group expanded through the year, and it needed to, in order to successfully collect the almost 26.5k signatures we did.
-It required a huge amount of dedication to get to what we believe will be validated as over the 20,092 signatures required.
+It required a huge amount of dedication to get the number of signatures required.
 A few of us had to put other aspects of our lives pretty much on hold for long periods of time while we concentrated on the campaign.
 We know our experience in terms of the commitment required mirrors the two other local change of governance petition campaigns that have ended up in local referendums (West Dorset Council and Fylde Council) and that have then successfully achieved change through those referendums.

-Despite all the above, we have no regrets, have informed over 26k residents, made many new friends, shook up the ruling group and hopefully will have changed local governance for the better.
+Despite all the above, we have no regrets, have informed over 26k residents, made many new friends, shook up the ruling group and the overwhelming success of the referendum to change our local governance for the better.